 It were a bearable Hell with you, but without you?
 I have begged Father Danno to bring you back to me, to let me speak to you once, even for a moment.
 There is no mercy, no shred of introspection, in that wretched shriveled soulless man.
 I have offered to him a vow of secrecy and silence in exchange for a meeting with you.
 I have offered to cover up all of his lies and deceptions if it means you can return to the abbey.
 To no effect, Shawnacy.
 He wants blood.
 He sent you away because he masochistically enjoys seeing the nuns in pain.
 It, to him, is satisfaction.
 He revels in the power to render us broken and silent.
 Do you not agree?

 He knows that he cannot control the dictates of your heart, and this is what drives him.
-He has sought to punish you by letting you stand by powerlessly and watch as I am made to believe you have betrayed me.
+You love God and the church!
+He has sought to punish you by letting you stand by powerlessly and watch as I am made to believe you have betrayed the church of your heart!
 And have you?
 He cannot know the contents of your heart, Shawnacy, though he has too much information.
 I have to hide this very letter for fear that he will discover it.

-During our years here, he watched us incessantly and discovered all that we have done.
+During our years here, he watched us incessantly and discovered all that we have done together and been to one another.
 The unhappy man is jealous for he is a hateful tyrant, brought to power by a blind church.
 We have lifted up the church; we have done good and holy work, but he has destroyed what we, together, built.

 He knows how I love the abbey and want what is best for us.
 He knows I see right through his empty soul and how I despise him for what he has done– for the way he has manipulated us.
 What can I do but pray for the day that all is revealed: our love for the abbey and for God.
 And for each other, Shaw.
 His inner knowledge of that love, his repression of it, and his hate toward the nuns arises out of his jealousy of their ability to be together, while the priests are separated and kept apart.